 An IPsec running the IKEv2 protocol is called IKEv2/IPsec, but the industry-standard name is IKEv2.
 It’s a development launched in 2005 that updated and fixed some of the issues the original IPsec with IKEv1 (launched in 1995) had.

 Is IPsec safe?

-When paired with IKEv2, IPsec is considered safe enough to be used by major VPN providers worldwide.
-However, around 2015, there came out allegations that USA’s National Security Agency (NSA) was able to exploit it.
+When paired with IKEv2, IPsec is considered safe enough by major VPN providers worldwide.
+However, around 2015, allegations came out that the USA’s National Security Agency (NSA) was able to exploit it.
 The agency had either worked backdoors into IPsec or found ways to mess with the Diffie–Hellman key exchange.
 However, some experts in the field have disputed this claim.

 Nevertheless, if you don’t feel safe, most VPN suppliers have alternatives to IPsec VPN protocols.

 Comparing IPsec and SSL (Secure Sockets Layer) is like comparing apples and oranges.
 Both protocols work on different levels of the OSI (Open Systems Interconnection) model.
 In short, this is how the two look side by side: